Amazon: Harnessing the power of reviews for data marketing strategy

 What are the KPIs?
 By combining these themes with sentiment analysis algorithms, it is possible to ascertain whether each subject is discussed positively or negatively.
 In other words, what are customers’ expectations and where do products fall short?

 Explore this data via an automatic dashboard

-With these five KPIs in hand, you’re ready to begin analyzing the comments your customers leave on Amazon to understand their expectations, pinpoint areas for improvement and track your competitors’ performance in turn.
+With these five KPIs in hand, you’re ready to begin analysing the comments your customers leave on Amazon to understand their expectations, pinpoint areas for improvement and track your competitors’ performance in turn.
 For more information, check out our example of an interactive dashboard below.
 Created using Amazon data from Apple products, it invites you to explore all of the data in a playful and dynamic way.
-If you like it, we can customize a similar interactive dashboard for your brand.
+If you like it, we can customise a similar interactive dashboard for your brand.

 Like any major online marketplace, Amazon is a key issue that can’t be left by the wayside.
 This article is the first chapter in our special report dedicated to the online giant.
 For more information, please get in touch — our Digital Consulting team will be delighted to assist you with any and everything Amazon.

 Contact our team for further info or a quote